 The basis of our whole work is the Book of the Law.
 It is essential for every Probationer to study this book and those which are directly connected with it, as commentaries:

 Liber AL Vel Legis Sub Figura CCXX as delivered by LXXVIII unto DCLXVI

 This book is the foundation of the New Æon, and thus of the whole of our Work.

-It explains the essence of the New Law in a very simple manner.
+Explains the essence of the new Law in a very simple manner.

 The Law of Liberty